The Complete Outdoor Travel Guide to Chattanooga, Tennessee

 Rock City Gardens

 A visit to Rock City Gardens is a must-do for anyone visiting the Chattanooga area.
 Rock City is located just minutes from the downtown core at the top of Lookout Mountain.
-Rock City features over 4000 feet of walking trails surrounded by spectacular natural landscapes and viewpoints.
-There’s a magnificent waterfall to discover at Lovers Leap, you will love the colorful underground at the Fairyland Caverns, and from the viewpoint at the top you will See The 7 States view.
+Rock City features over 4,000 feet of walking trails, surrounded by spectacular natural landscapes and viewpoints.
+There’s a magnificent waterfall to discover at Lover’s Leap!
+You will love the colorful underground at the Fairyland Caverns, and from the viewpoint at the top, you will see The 7 States view.
 From this lookout, you can see seven different states!
-Rock City is easily accessible from the city core, has free parking, and is welcoming to four-legged friends too.
+Rock City is easily accessible from the city core, has free parking, and is welcoming to four-legged friends, too.

 Lovers Leap Waterfall – Rock City Gardens